spatie/laravel-medialibrary/docs/introduction.md

 weight: 1
 ---

 This package can associate all sorts of files with Eloquent models.
 It provides a simple, fluent API to work with.
+The [Pro version of the package](https://medialibrary.pro) offers Blade, Vue and React components to handle uploads to the media library and to adminster the content of a medialibrary collection.

 Here are some quick code examples: